tboudreaux/GridFire/docs/static/mainpage.md

 > fail, the steps in further sections address these in more detail.

 ### source for developers
-If you are a developer and would like an editable and incrimental python install `meson-python` makes this very easy
+If you are a developer and would like an editable and incremental python install `meson-python` makes this very easy

 ```bash